 Chinese online shoppers are lucky to be from China.
 Indeed, the country offers them quite a lot of online platforms to buy any kind of cosmetics products from any Chinese or even international brands.

-Selling your products through your own website or via a foreign ecommerce platforms can be a good thing to do.
+Selling your products through your own website or via a foreign e-commerce platform can be a good thing to do.
 Indeed, these types of platforms are gaining popularity among Chinese cosmetics buyers.

-Another reason is the authenticity.
-Indeed, Chinese cross-border platforms are getting invade by fake products.
-But if Chinese shoppers are paying an expensive product, it’s to get the original one, not a fake.
-That’s why they trust more in overseas ecommerce websites.
+Another reason is authenticity.
+Indeed, Chinese cross-border platforms are getting invaded by fake products.
+But if Chinese shoppers are paying for an expensive product, it’s to get the original one, not a fake.
+That’s why they trust more overseas e-commerce websites.

 L’Oréal sells on Taobao

-L’Oréal is the biggest cosmetic brands in the world.
+L’Oréal is the biggest cosmetic brand in the world.
 It owns 12% of market shares in China and it uses the Chinese platform Taobao to sell its products.
-L’Oréal page on Taobao has a clear design without unnecessary informations.
-Each product has an image, a name and a price.
+L’Oréal’s page on Taobao has a clear design without unnecessary information.
+Each product has an image, a name, and a price.

 To know more about cosmetic digital strategy, click here.

 If you want to sell your product in China, contact us.